vish448/vish448.github.io/README.md

   Vishang's Gatsby Portfolio Site
 </h1>

-This site is powered by gatsby.
+This site is powered by Gatsby. <br/>
-Data is sourced from Contentful headless CMS and Dev.to.
+Data is sourced from Contentful headless CMS and Dev.to.<br/>
-The site is deployed on Netlify.
+Deployed on Netlify.<br/>

 ## 🚀 About